Last Updated on

+Last Updated on**

 That was easy, right?

 Now that you know how to make a website let’s move on to the third step and help you choose the best design for your site.

 The visual appearance of your website is controlled by a WordPress theme.
 These themes are professionally designed templates.
 You can install them on your site to change its entire appearance any time you like.

 Once you set up your WordPress website, you’ll notice that it comes with a basic theme that looks something like this:

-This isn’t very appealing for most people.
+This isn’t very appealing to most people.
 Don’t worry, though.
 There are thousands of WordPress themes available to install on your website which give limitless scope for customization.

 To change your website theme, go to the WordPress admin dashboard.
 Now, head over to Appearance >> Themes page, then click “Add New”.